mcaule/h2d3.js/README.md

 ## Todolist

-- Tooltips
-- Sort bars
+- Sort bars based on a serie value